atenearesearchgroup/uncertainty-datatypes-python/README.md

 In any case, should there be a need to deal with dependent variables, [``uint``](https://github.com/atenearesearchgroup/uncertainty-datatypes-python/blob/master/docs/UserGuide.md#type-uint) and
 [``ufloat``](https://github.com/atenearesearchgroup/uncertainty-datatypes-python/blob/master/docs/UserGuide.md#type-ufloat) mathematical operations allow specifying the correlation between them (see the [User Guide](https://github.com/atenearesearchgroup/uncertainty-datatypes-python/blob/master/docs/UserGuide.md/#covariance-methods)).

 The derivatives of mathematical expressions are not automatically handled by the ``Uncertainty Datatypes`` library, either.
 Again, this saves keeping track of the value of derivatives, something that also impacts performance.
-Other unsuported features include automatic handling of arrays of uncertain numbers, or higher-order analysis to error propagation.
+Other unsupported features include automatic handling of arrays of uncertain numbers, or higher-order analysis to error propagation.

 In case derivatives or these further features are needed, other libraries that provide these features could be used instead.